linode/docs/docs/guides/kubernetes/lke-continuous-deployment-part-2/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'The sample application that we will be running on Kubernetes is called DockerCoins (a demo app just for this presentation).
-This part of the guide will take a look at DockerCoins and examine how it works and how the app can be run locally.'
+description: "The sample application that we will be running on Kubernetes is called DockerCoins (a demo app just for this presentation).
+This part of the guide will take a look at DockerCoins and examine how it works and how the app can be run locally."
-og_description: 'The sample application that we will be running on Kubernetes is called DockerCoins (a demo app just for this presentation).
-This part of the guide will take a look at DockerCoins and examine how it works and how the app can be run locally.'
+og_description: "The sample application that we will be running on Kubernetes is called DockerCoins (a demo app just for this presentation).
+This part of the guide will take a look at DockerCoins and examine how it works and how the app can be run locally."
-title: "How to Build a Continuous Deployment Pipeline Using LKE, Part 2: Sample Application"
+title: "Continuous Deployment Using LKE: Sample Application"
-h1_title: "Building a Continuous Deployment Pipeline Using LKE, Part 2: Sample Application"
+h1_title: "Building a Continuous Deployment Pipeline Using LKE (Part 2): Sample Application"
 enable_h1: true
 keywords: ['kubernets', 'k8s', 'lke', 'helm', 'gitlab']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'